AlienMajik/pwnagotchi_plugins/README.md

 ### Charging Status (+/-)
 - Indicates if the battery is charging ('+') or discharging ('-').
-- Detected via GPIO pins, current direction, or custom registers depending on the HAT.
+- Detected via GPIO pins (with improved logic for specific HATs like X1200), current direction, or custom registers depending on the HAT.

 ### Estimated Runtime (~m)
 - Calculates remaining battery life in minutes based on capacity, battery mAh, and average current draw.